A Bit of Fatherly Advice About Online Etiquette

 3) Share your opinions and give feedback, but avoid catfights.

-Constructive criticism or spirited debates are fine and expected on social media, but keep it respectful.
+Constructive criticism or spirited debates are fine, even expected on social media, but keep it respectful.
 Attacking someone on their blog or saying snarky things in a chat won’t achieve anything.
 You will only succeed in tarnishing your own reputation.

-If the discussion gets emotional, politically charged, or turns into a religious debate it’s time to consider stepping away.
-You’re entitled to your opinions, but you won’t solve the world’s problems by getting into a spat online.
+If the discussion gets emotional, politically charged, or becomes a religious debate, it’s time to consider stepping away.
+You are entitled to your opinions, but you won’t solve the world’s problems by getting into a spat online.

 4) Don’t automate your personal interactions – that’s not social.

-There are many aspects of an online business that can be automated (such as scheduling your posts) but don’t automate things that should be personal.
+Many aspects of an online business can be automated (such as scheduling your posts), but don’t automate things that should be personal.

 A good example of this is direct messaging on Twitter or Facebook.
 Many consider this sort of automation to be an immediate trigger for them to unfollow you.